soo-park/organza/README.md

-The data for these ChartJS data visualizations are generated in server side with full format of color schemes.
-If columns added, appropriate color schems will apply automatically. *** Better compatibility with Chrome than Safari
+The data for these ChartJS data visualizations are generated in server side with a full format of color schemes.
+If columns added, appropriate color schemes will apply automatically. *** Better compatibility with Chrome than Safari

 ![Alt text](/NOT_FOR_DEPLOYMENT/production_screen_shots/stats.gif?raw=true "Optional Title")